Notes on the Geography of Oklahoma: Oklahoma City: Almost Modern

 Here's the main entrance.
 Old postcards show Capitol Courts in good shape, but that was then.

 Most of the lots on the cul-de-sacs remain vacant; the scattered houses are all very modest.

-One of the more substantial houses in the neighborhood: at 1431 Milam, it was built in 1925.
+One of the more substantial houses in the neighborhood is at 1431 Milam and was built in 1925.
 Milam is also the name of the Capitol Courts developer, who exercised the developer's sacred right of naming a street for himself.

 Another house in the neighborhood; at 1423 N. Court, it was built in 1928.

 Here's a more representative Moore project: Edgemere Park, on the right side (that would be the west side) of the Santa Fe tracks just south of 36th.
 Moore bent Harvey and Hudson into curves around the park he created on either side of Deep Creek.